 - Supplemental Application Fee

-Applicants to the ADU DPT program must submit a $50 supplemental application fee, which can be paid online, over the phone at (407)303-1631, or by check.
-If by check, it should be:
+Applicants to the ADU DPT program must submit a $50 supplemental application fee, which can be online, by check, or over the phone at (407) 303-1631.

 Adventist University of Health Sciences